Si necesita ayuda en español, comuníquese con Mirna García al (512) 930-2545 o por correo electrónico a firstname.lastname@example.org

 Neighborhood plans are important, because they provide the City of Georgetown, residents, businesses, and property owners a shared “road map” for actions and investments to enhance a particular area within Georgetown.
-Anyone who has a stake in the area can be involved in creating the plan, so everyone’s ideas and concerns can be considered in deciding how to preserve the area as a successful and desirable place to live and work now and in the future.
-Your input is vital to begin this effort.

 Below are activities the neighborhood should expect between August and October.
 After the initial surveying the project team will develop a project schedule to complete the project; likely starting in December and lasting 9-12 months.

-· Survey both neighborhoods (complete).
+· Survey both neighborhoods (completed Aug/early September).

 · (Sept) Draft and review a plan for the project with neighborhood representatives (in-progress)

 · (October) Present the draft project plan to City Council

 · Hire professional consultants and form the project team including neighborhood representatives (December)